mjhilton/jdr-testing-guides/Demo Guides/01 - Set up test framework.md

     - Find the `scripts` array
     - Ensure it contains a test script, which executes mocha, like this:
         ```javascript
-        "scripts": [
+        "scripts": {
             "test": "mocha"
-        ]
+        }
         ```
 1. Create an empty test file under the `test` folder
-    - Call it `caclculator-tests.js`
+    - Call it `name-to-number-service-tests.js`
-1. Run `npm test` and ensure the result is green/passing
+1. Run `npm test` and ensure the result is green/no errors: "0 passing"
 </p>
 </details>